PennyLaneAI/qml/glossary/circuit_ansatz.rst

 One can distinguish three different base structures of architectures, namely **layered gate architectures**, **alternating operator architectures** and **tensor network architectures**.

-.. seealso:: In PennyLane, an ansatz is called a *template*.
-PennyLane contains
-    a :ref:`growing library <intro_ref_temp>` of such circuit architectures.

 Layered gate architectures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~